jbouecke/ssl-lang/README.md

 ## Release Notes

+### 0.0.3

+- Adding 3 basic codesnippets (for FOR & WHILE loops and PROCEDURE statements)
+- Adding auto-indentation, when pressing enter directly behind a :FOR/:WHILE/:PROCEDURE statement

 ### 0.0.2

 Adding line comment (even though such doesn't exist in SSL).
 However, it mimics the known behavior.